 Welcome to our News Page

-Once again we had a very successful open day in July and our
+Again we had a very successful open day in August and our next

-the 12th of August starting at 10AM and running until about 4PM.
+9th of September starting at 10AM and running until about 4PM.

 If you are not a member of the club then do come along and bring

 any locos you want to run on our large layouts.
 It's free and